Benalauría, a white village in the Axarquía. A walk through its narrow and white streets will take you to the charm of a Moorish past.

 The inhabitants are called “jabato or jabata”.

 Monuments and places of interest in Benalauría

-- Church of Santo Domingo de Guzmán: The temple stands out for its austere elegance and white in lime.
-Built in the 15th century in a neoclassical style after the Moorish rebellion.
-Inside, divided into three naves, it houses four chapels, of which its altarpieces were destroyed during the Spanish Civil War.
-The only image that survived the events of the war stands out, the patron saint of the village, the Virgen del Rosario.
+- Church of Santo Domingo de Guzmán: The primitive church was built after the reconquest of the Serranía de Ronda.
+The temple stands out for its austere elegance and white lime.
+The modern aspect of the temple is the work of the year 1794 with later reforms.
+Inside, divided into three naves, it houses four chapels, whose altarpieces were destroyed during the Spanish Civil War.
+The altarpiece of the main altar contains three niches, in the center we find an image of Santo Domingo de Guzmán, patron saint of Benalauría.
+The only image that survived the events of the war stands out, the patron saint of the town, the Virgen del Rosario.

 - Roman Columbarium of Cortijo del Moro: Discovered in the 80s, a Roman columbarium that is a structure with inside niches for urns with ashes of the deceased.
 The Roman mausoleum from the 1st century AD consisting of a rectangular floor plan with a single room measuring 2.70m by 3.68m with eight niches where the deceased were deposited.
 The mausoleum would surely be near a Roman villa.